Rāgmala (Sikhism): Controversy

 There are eight raga used in Guru Granth Sahib that have not been mentioned in the Ragmala.
 These are: Bihagara, Wadahans, Manjh, Jaitsri, Ramkali, Tukhari, Prabhati and Jaijawanti.
 Mali-Gaura is not included in Raagmala but Gaura is.“The last pages of the Kartarpur Beerh do not suggest, either because of the presence of blank spaces, or scoring out, or obliteration hortal, or otherwise, that there was or could have been the least intention to write these hymns in the Granth.
 The Mudaavni is on page 973/1.
 Pages 973/2 and 974/1 are blank, and on page 974/2 is Raagmala.
 As such, there could never have been the possibility, nor could it ever have been contemplated that these three writings requiring a space of over four pages could have been accommodated on the two blank pages 973/2 and 974/1.” - Professor Sahib SinghAccording to Dr. S. S. Kapoor, the Sikh scholars differ in their opinion about its inclusion in the Granth.
 The traditional school thinks it to be a part of the Guru Granth Sahib and asserts that it is an index of raga used in the Guru Granth Sahib.
 This argument can be challenged on the grounds that the contents do not fully match.
 Another argument of the traditional schools (sampardai) that the Ragmala belongs to the original copy (written in the same ink and the same pen as the other parts) of the Granth.

 Various Sikh Sampardas (traditional lineages of knowledge) allege that the Ragmala is not just a rosary of the Raags of the Guru Granth Sahib, but has a deeper spiritual meaning.

+Bhai Randhir Singh, founder of the Akhand Kirtani Jatha, did not consider the Raagmala to be gurbani.
+The group as a whole rejects the composition's authenticity.

-Official Sikh standpoint on the Raagmala
+Official SGPC standpoint on the Raagmala

-Article XI (a) of the Sikh Rehat Maryada (SRM):"The reading of the whole Guru Granth Sahib (intermittent or non-stop) may be concluded with the reading of Mundawani alone or the Rag Mala according to the convention traditionally observed at all the concerned places.
-(Since there is a difference of opinion within the Panth on this issue, nobody should dare to write or print a copy of Guru Granth Sahib excluding the Raag Mala)."
+Article XI (a) of the Sikh Rehat Maryada (SRM):The reading of the whole Guru Granth Sahib (intermittent or non-stop) may be concluded with the reading of Mundawani or the Rag Mala according to the convention traditionally observed at the concerned place.
+(Since there is a difference of opinion within the Panth on this issue, nobody should dare to write or print a copy of the Guru Granth Sahib excluding the Rag Mala).
+Thereafter, after reciting the Anand Sahib, the Ardas of the conclusion of the reading should be offered and the sacred pudding (Karhah Prashad) distributed.